rpdelaney/l4d2-tourney-rules/rules.md

 * If a player-controlled SI is not being killed by the survivors in a reasonable time (e.g. instead of killing a spitter, the survivors are m2ing it for >10 seconds)
+* If the server crashed at some point during the match and it is necessary to spectate in order to ensure a proper tank rotation

 If a player spectates in a way that staff judge to be abusive, a typical penalty will be a zero score for the round.